Schedule for English 146 (W 2023)

 Continued teamwork, now pivoting from storyboarding to creating the final data narrative project.

-Due on This Date: Team Data Narrative Projects
+Due on This Date: Presentations of Team Data Narrative Projects

 The data narrative that is the team project for this course can be relatively short (because of the limited time to work in UCSB’s quarter system).
 It should tell/show its data in a way that answers a question, makes a recommendation, or in some other way comes to a point (or concluding, further question)–where the telling/showing of that point is compelling because it follows some of the principles of good narrative.